Anita Knight MA MBACP (Accred) Children 5+, Adults, Couples, Cert. Supervision

 - Anxiety / stress

 When too many difficult situations or thoughts happen it is often easy to try and ignore them in the hope that they'll go away.
-I'm sure the saying 'burying things under the carpet is familiar to most of you.
+I'm sure the saying 'burying things under the carpet' is familiar to most of you.
 The problem is that if too many difficult things are 'buried' or ignored then our bodies often react in anxious or stressed ways.
 People who are anxious or stressed have sometimes described feeling fearful or thinking negatively about situations, or share experiences of feeling hot, shaky, angry, tearful or getting aches or pains in their body.
-There might be issues you want to explore in our sessions..
+There might be similar issues you want to explore in our sessions..

 - Depression / feeling low